margaretwj/cse15l-lab-reports/labreport2.md

 ## **id public and private**
 ![Image](id_pub_priv.png)
+Using the path */Users/margaretjones/.ssh* I was able to find both the private key (id_rsa) and public key (id_rsa.pub) for my SSH key to login to ieng6.

 ## **Login to course-specific account on ieng6 without the password:** <br />
 ![Image](no_pass_serv.png)

 # **Part3** <br />

 This week in lab, I learned how to use the command "scp" in order to copy a directory from one server into another.
-It does so by using ssh and a file path from another server to securely copy the directory or files.
+This command does so by using ssh and a file path from another server to securely copy the directory or files.
+We learned about this command while setting up our SSH keys to login to our course specific account in ieng6 without having to enter the password every time.